joarca01/final-math-bsc-thesis/README.md

-# BSc Thesis in Mathematics
+# Euclidean proofs of the infinitude of primes in arithmetic progressions
 My BSc Thesis in Mathematics at Universitat Autònoma de Barcelona, developed in the academic year 2024/25.

 ## Introduction